SeedTactics/fms-insight/docs/client-efficiency.md

 the month and the y-axis is cycle time in minutes.
 The cycle time is the wall clock time between cycle start and cycle end of the machine or the wall clock time between a pallet arriving at the load station to the pallet leaving the load station.
-The legend at the bottom shows which colors coorespond to which stations, and by clicking on stations in the legened you can enable or disable the viewing of specific stations.
+The legend at the bottom shows which colors correspond to which stations, and by clicking on stations in the legend you can enable or disable the viewing of specific stations.
 Finally, by clicking on a point you can obtain details about that specific cycle in a tooltip.